-At the mid-quarter progress report times, end of each quarter, and end of the course, teachers must make sure that a grade for each student has been recorded.
+At the mid-quarter progress report times, end of each quarter, and end of the course, teachers must make sure that a grade for each student has been recorded in a timely manner.
+Parents MUST be notified by phone or email if their son/daughter is failing a class.
+This is critically important for Seniors in the 4th quarter as we move towards awarding diplomas.